Market Cap: kr555.6M

 Image

 • GOMspace’s flight history dates to 2013 when GOMX-1 (2U size) successfully deployed into low earth orbit.
 GOMspace now offers CubeSat platforms and internal components with extensive heritage.
-This flight heritage is sought by government and academic customers who comprised over half of GOMspace’s sales in 2023.
+Such flight heritage is sought by government and academic customers who comprised over half of GOMspace’s sales in 2023.
+(2024 data not available.)

-• GOMspace followed-up in February 2017 announcing capture of the Sky and Space Global (UK) Ltd satellite constellation contract valued at €35-55M.
+• GOMspace followed-up in February 2017 announcing the Sky and Space Global (UK) Ltd satellite constellation contract valued at €35-55M.
 The stock advanced 60% on the news.

 • All looked great in April 2017 when GOMspace issued its FY16 annual report with net profit of SEK 8.9M (~$860k).
 However, it was not as it seemed.
-GOMspace actually had a net operating loss, and net profit stemmed from recording a SEK 21.3M investment gain in (47.3%-owned) subsidiary A&M. GOMspace stock peaked later that September at SEK 69 per share.
+GOMspace actually incurred an operating loss.
+Net profit stemmed from recording a SEK 21.3M investment gain on (47.3%-owned) subsidiary A&M. GOMspace stock peaked that September at SEK 69 per share.

-• Things soon unraveled and GOMspace stock would loose as much as 98% of its value.
+• Things unraveled and GOMspace stock would loose as much as 98% of its value.

 • The A&M venture went nowhere.
-The satellites did not launch, A&M shutdown, and in 2020/21 GOMspace wrote down its investment to zero.
+The satellites did not launch, A&M shutdown, and in 2020/21 GOMspace wrote down this investment to zero.

 • The crash of the Sky and Space Global satellite constellation contract followed.
 In April 2020 Sky and Space filed for voluntary administration.
 And the next year Sky and Space delisted from the Australian Stock Exchange.

-• Somehow through all this, GOMspace still managed six years of 35% revenue CAGR through 2021.
-But in 2022 write-offs caught up to GOMspace resulting a huge losses.
+• Somehow GOMspace still managed six years of 35% revenue CAGR through 2021.
+But the write-offs caught up to GOMspace in 2022 resulting a huge losses.
 Layoffs and dilutive capital raises followed.

-• In late 2022, GOMspace had a well-publicized falling-out with remaining commercial Spanish customer Startical.
+• In late 2022, GOMspace experienced a well-publicized falling-out with remaining commercial Spanish customer Startical.
 After Startical cancelled its contract, former CEO Niels Buus resigned.
-That same year GOMspace also failed to obtain what was a then-promising ESA contract.
+That year GOMspace also failed obtaining a then-promising ESA contract.

-• In March 2023, during the midst of a historic low point, GOMspace appointed Carsten Drachmann as CEO.
+• In March 2023, during a historic low point, GOMspace appointed Carsten Drachmann CEO.
 Drachmann wrote to investors that, “Unlike focusing solely on top-line growth and technology projects with uncertain profitability, our goal is sustainable profitability.
 We’ve scrapped unprofitable projects and assessed all decisions based on their cash impact.”

-• After appointment of CEO Drachmann, GOMspace won back Startical.
-And GOMspace closed FY23 posting a narrowed loss, record-high revenue, and more significantly the highest revenue-to-employee ratio in its history.
-GOMspace appears to be operating more efficiently than ever before. (original research)
+• After CEO Drachmann, GOMspace won back Startical.
+And GOMspace closed narrowing losses in each FY23 and FY24.
+Revenue also grew to record levels each year.
+And more significantly GOMspace achieved the highest revenue-to-employee ratio in its history.
+GOMspace appears operating more efficiently than ever. (original research)

-• GOMspace has forecasted reaching cash flow positive in the second half of 2024.
-After achieving positive free cash flow in 4Q 2023, legitimate prospect exists for GOMspace reaching operational profitability.
+• GOMspace forecasted reaching cash flow positive in the second half of 2024 and hit it.
+Legitimate prospect exists for GOMspace reaching operational profitability.
+However, current margins and management-forecasted revenue growth do not suggest profitability in 2025.

 • Unlike earth satellite imagery providers, Asia currently has practically zero CubeSat competition.
 GOMspace’s labor costs are likely smaller than American firms with larger market presence (Terran Orbital’s Tyvak and Blue Canyon).
 So if GOMspace achieves profitability, a promising path exists for mid- or long-term competitiveness.